fidian/git-started/doc/git-started/File_Formatting.md

 * The `util/helpers/pretty_print.d` and `util/helpers/lint_check.d` directories have subdirectories based on file type.
 If you are processing a `css` file, for instance, a formatter would first be sought in the `css/` folder and then in the `_common/` folder.

 * These scripts are designed to be called by the pretty printer or the lint checker.
-They are not intended to be used directly from the command line.
+They are not intended to be used directly from the command line, as they rely on functions and variables set up by the `git-started-setup` script.

-* The script must be marked as executable if you want it to run.
+* The scripts must be marked as executable if you want it to run.

-* When the script is not passed a file, it must return 0 if the command is installed or non-zero if there's a problem using that command.
+* The script does two different things, which depends on whether or not a filename was passed to the script.

-* When the script is passed a file, it is expected to lint check or pretty print the specified file.
-For pretty printing, the pretty printed output should replace the content.
+    * With no arguments, the script detects if the command is installed and is working.
+Exit with non-zero to indicate failure.

-* During execution, the warnings and errors should be suppressed.
-If there are any problems detected, first call `lint_error` or `pretty_error` with the real filename, then the problems should be displayed.
+    * When linters are passed a filename, it is supposed to check the file for problems.
+If any are found, write to stdout or stderr and return a non-zero status.

-* Environment variables are available to your script:
+    * When pretty printers are passed a filename, they are supposed to pretty print the file in-place.
+Return zero on success, or write useful information to stdout or stderr if there is an error.

-    * `$OPTIONS` are the options defined in git-started-setup, with the prefix removed.
-It will be `$LINT_PHP_CLI_OPTIONS` or `$PRETTY_PHP_PHPBEAUTIFIER_OPTIONS` or whatever applies to your script.
+* Successful runs may hide warnings and errors, so the return status is very important.

-    * `$TARGET` is the real file that we are processing.
-The pretty printer works strictly on a copy of the target to help avoid problems and this variable should only be used for showing errors.
+* `$OPTIONS` are the options defined in `git-started-setup` without the prefix.
+It will be `$LINT_PHP_CLI_OPTIONS`, `$PRETTY_PHP_PHPBEAUTIFIER_OPTIONS` or whatever applies to your script.